alonfrishuji/weather-ingestion/README.md

     tasks = [ingest_batch_limited(batch, semaphore) for batch in sorted_batches]
     await asyncio.gather(*tasks)
 ```
+**Redis implemenation caching API Responses**

+**Why**:

+ To reduce redundant calls to external APIs or the database, ensuring faster response times for frequently requested data.
+### Where:
+**fetch_batches**: Cache the results of this function to avoid fetching the same batch data repeatedly from the database or external API.

+**fetch_weather_data**: Cache weather data based on latitude and longitude to minimize database queries for repeated locations.

 ## Preventive Measures for database performance
 ### Monitor Disk Usage Regularly